msakho/infinispan-embedded-rolling-upgrade/README.md

 Showcase for migration of embedded clusters using Hot Rod.

-An embedded cluster with version ```9.4``` stores caches as POJOs, and has an embedded Hot Rod server that is used by a second cluster running ```11.0.x``` to migrate data without downtime.
+An embedded cluster with version ```9.4``` stores caches as POJOs, and has an embedded Hot Rod server that is used by a second cluster running ```11.0.9-SNAPSHOT``` to migrate data without downtime.

 ## Running the source cluster

+Build the project:
+mvn clean install

 Start one of more nodes with: